magento/merchdocs/src/catalog/category-create.md

     - To use images from your [Media Storage]({% link cms/media-storage.md%}), click <span class="btn">Select from Gallery</span> and select the image you want to represent the category.

     {:.bs-callout-info}
-    Inside the Media Gallery, you may also leverage the [Adobe Stock Integration]({% link cms/adobe-stock.md %}) to find an appropriate image by clicking the <span class="btn">Search Adobe Stock</span> button.
+    Inside the Media Gallery, you may also leverage the [Adobe Stock Integration]({% link cms/adobe-stock.md %}) to find an appropriate image by clicking  <span class="btn">Search Adobe Stock</span>.

 1. In the **Description** box, enter the text that you want to appear on the category landing page.